Get the look: Retro

 With the appetite for pattern at an all-time high, wallpaper became hugely popular in the seventies.
 Recreating that bold, fearless look can require a little bravery, but with some of our fantastic heritage brands offering wallcoverings and fabrics that embrace 1970s style with a timeless twist, it’s never been easier to choose an out-there design.

-Osborne & Little’s Chrysler and Coltrane fabrics offer an opportunity to inject some seventies style into your home, perfect for cushions and upholstery, while Casamance’s flowing Safflower design comes in a gorgeous copper orange that’s hard to resist.
+Osborne & Little’s Chrysler and Coltrane fabrics offer an opportunity to inject some seventies style into your home, perfect for cushions and upholstery, while Clarke & Clarke’s geometric Galileo design comes in multiple colours that are hard to resist.
 Another fabric that will give an instant seventies vibe is corduroy, which you can find in our Ralph Lauren Signature West Village collection.

-When it comes to your walls, there’s no end of possibilities – an angular pattern like Casamance’s Catwalk or Jacarau, a kaleidoscope motif like Abside (also Casamance), or the dreamy colour scheme of Mind The Gap’s leafy Jardin Del Sol, for instance.
+When it comes to your walls, there’s no end of possibilities – an angular pattern like Borastapeter Trapez or Nina Campbell's Kelburn, a hexagonal motif like Hicks' Hexagon by Cole & Son, or the dreamy colour scheme of Mind The Gap’s leafy Jardin Del Sol, for instance.

 Curating and balancing a seventies interior can be tricky, but it’s such a fun and freeing scheme to work with.
 Incorporate shag pile rugs for texture, choose vintage furniture and accessorise with risqué prints to really maximise the impact of your look, or stick to a few key 1970s elements while keeping the rest neutral – it really is up to you.